-Represents an increase in the accounts receivable (A/R) balance in arrears over 60 days from February 28, 2020 to March 31, 2021.

-Represents the increase in the RDM receivable from customers from January 1, 2020 to March 31, 2021 from the COVID-19 pandemic, weather for CECONY and O&R E and other factors.
-CECONY's electric RDM balance as of December 31, 2020 (\$242.1 million) is being recovered from customers beginning February 2021 over the ensui month period.
-CECONY's gas and O&R's electric and gas RDM balance as of December 31, 2020 (\$27.1 million, \$6 million and \$0.5 million, respectively) is being recovered to the control of the control of from customers beginning February 2021 over the ensuing twelve month period.
+- a.
+Net income impact of \$(0.26) a share and \$(0.01) a share for CECONY and O&R, respectively. - b.
+Represents an increase in the accounts receivable (A/R) balance in arrears over 60 days from February 28, 2020 to March 31, 2021. - c.
+Represents the increase in the RDM receivable from customers from January 1, 2020 to March 31, 2021 from the COVID-19 pandemic, weather for CECONY and O&R Electric and other factors.
+CECONY's electric RDM balance as of December 31, 2020 (\$242.1 million) is being recovered from customers beginning February 2021 over the ensuing six month period.
+CECONY's gas and O&R's electric and gas RDM balance as of December 31, 2020 (\$27.1 million, \$6 million and \$0.5 million, respectively) is being recovered from customers beginning February 2021 over the ensuing twelve month period. - d.
 Deferral began in 2020 under the legislative, regulatory and related actions provision of CECONY and O&R's New York rate plans.
-The amounts deferred are reduced by amount that the actual write-offs of customer accounts receivable balances were below the allowance reflected in rates
+The amounts deferred are reduced by the amount that the actual write-offs of customer accounts receivable balances were below the allowance reflected in rates.